peterddrummond/xspde_matlab/doc/source/xsim.rst

 Momentum grid
 --------------

+All fields can be transformed into Fourier space for taking averages in the :func:`observe` function.
+This is achieved with the user-defined :attr:`transforms` cell array.
+This is a cell array of vector switches.
+For any graph and dimension where :attr:`transforms` is set to unity, the corresponding Fourier transform is taken.

 The momentum space graphs and spectral methods all use a Fourier transform definition so that, for :math:`d` dimensions:

 .. math::